Disability fraud: Fraud detection during application process

+Reviews for continued eligibility

+All disability benefits recipients receive Continuing Disability Reviews (CDR).
+The frequency depends on the medical condition.
+If medical improvement is expected, a review will occur within six to 18 months.
+If improvement is possible, reviews normally occur every three years.
+If improvement is not expected, reviews happen every seven years.
+The Office of the Inspector General described these CDRs as a highly effect guard against improper payments and disability program fraud.

+CDRs have high return rates of $9 in savings for every dollar invested.
+When funding is reduced, fewer reviews are conducted.

+There have also been calls for the SSA to monitor social media of recipients to detect fraud.
+The first Trump Administration discussed monitoring social media.

 Reagan Administration

 In 1980, Congress passed the Social Security Disability Amendments of 1980 under the Carter administration.
 When Ronald Reagan entered office, his administration began to review disability benefits recipients.
 Federal officials suggested that one in five people may be ineligible for benefits.
-The administration originally estimated a total savings of $10 million dollars from 1982-1984 before increasing estimates to $200 million in 1982 and $900 million by 1985.
+The administration originally estimated a total savings of $10 million from 1982 to 1984 before increasing estimates to $200 million in 1982 and $900 million by 1985.
 The Reagan Administrations move to disenroll disability benefits recipients was critiqued by the American Psychiatric Association, regional and state Commissioners of Social Security, and even paid consultants for the Social Security Administration.

 In March 1981, more than 485,000 recipients received notices saying their benefits would be cut off due to ineligibility.
 By May 1982, more than 106,000 families had lost disability insurance benefits.
 Individuals with mental disorders were highly likely to have lost benefits.
 Several people committed suicide after being told they were losing benefits.

 On April 14, 1984, the Reagan Administration suspended efforts to cut disability benefits.
 Benefits were continued or restored for 40,000 people.

-In 1989, the General Accounting Office released a report stating that 63% of individuals who lost benefits from 1981-1984 won them back by June 1987.
+In 1989, the General Accounting Office released a report stating that 63% of individuals who lost benefits from 1981 to 1984 won them back by June 1987.
 In 1992, federal officials reopened tens of thousands of cases allowing people who could prove they were wrongly denied to receive lump sums for up to four and a half years worth of missed payments.